Click "Play" to Listed the Article

 In case you are not sure of where to check for entry points or how to rat-proof your house.
 Contact a rat removal service in your area; they will help you identify possible entry points and permanently keep rats off your property.

-Mice can be hard to control; this is because they can fit through surprisingly small spaces.
-That is why it is recommended that you seal possible entry points with mouse proof mesh.
-Mouse proof mesh has holes that are no greater than 6mm X 6mm.
-A good rule of thumb is, if you can get a ball pen through a hole, a mouse can fit through it.
-If you are looking to keep mice off your property, a mouse proof mesh will likely do the job.
+Rats can be hard to control; this is because they can fit through surprisingly small spaces.
+That is why it is recommended that you seal possible entry points with rat proof mesh.
+Rat proof mesh has holes that are no greater than 6mm X 6mm.
+If you are looking to keep rats off your property, rat proof mesh will likely do the job.

 Sealing up your house from rats